American Owned & Operated

 Ruby – A pink to blood-red colored naturally occurring gemstone, but also can be artificially created.
 In optics it is generally known to produce red light when at 694-nanometer-wavelength.

 Sapphire – Sapphire glass is a synthetically produced crystal second only to diamond in its hardness, making it extremely durable.
-It is both highly transparent to wavelengths of light between 150 nm (UV) and 5500 nm (IR) (the visible spectrum extends about 380 nm to 750 nm), and extraordinarily scratch-resistant.
+It is both highly transparent to wavelengths of light between 150 nm (UV) and 5500 nm (IR) near-infrared (0.15-5.5 µm), and is extraordinarily scratch-resistant.

 Transmitted Wavefront Distortion (TWD) – Transmitted wavefront distortion, is a specification used to measure the degree to which an optic changes or “distorts” the light traveling through a given medium.
 Typically, TWD is measured using an interferometer and quantified in terms of waves (λ) or fractions of a wave.